 As you can see, the graphics performance on the iPhone 14 Pro is 6 percent faster than the iPhone 13 Pro and 62 percent faster than on iPhone 12 Pro.
 And compared to the S22 Ultra, the iPhone 14 Pros' GPU is 201 percent faster.
 No, that's not a typo.

-I wrote in my iPhone 13 Pros review: "No Android phone comes close to the iPhone when it comes to sheer performance. iPhone dominates again."
-Still holds true with the iPhone 14 Pros.
-Not only do all of the iPhone 14 and 13 models destroy one of this year's best Android phones, the two-year-old iPhone 12s crush the S22 Ultra by a big margin.
+I wrote in my iPhone 13 Pros review: “No Android phone comes close to the iPhone when it comes to sheer performance. iPhone dominates again.”
+This still holds with the iPhone 14 Pros.
+Not only do all of the iPhone 14 and 13 models destroy one of this year’s best Android phones, but the two-year-old iPhone 12s also crush the S22 Ultra by a big margin.